-Under section 44-A of the CPC, a decree or judgment of any of the Superior Courts of any reciprocating territory are executable as a decree or judgment passed by the domestic Court.
-The judgment will be then executed in accordance with section 51 of the CPC for enforcement of a decree.
+Under section 44-A of the CPC, a decree or judgement of any of the superior courts of any reciprocating territory is executable as a decree or judgement passed by the domestic court.
+The judgement will be then executed in accordance with section 51 of the CPC for enforcement of a decree.